Shruthi123581/Shruthi123581/README.md

 - 🎓 &nbsp; Studying Computer Science Engineering at N. K. Orchid College of Engineering & Technology, Solapur.
 - 💻 &nbsp; I’m interested in Web Development, Software development, Full Stack Development.
-- 🔭 &nbsp; I’m currently working on a improving my DS & Algorithms.
+- 🔭 &nbsp; I’m currently working on improving my DS & Algorithms.
 - 🎯 &nbsp; My goal is to get placed in a good company with handsome package.
 - 🌱 &nbsp; I'm very eager to learn new things related to coding, technologies.